puzzmo-com/blog.puzzmo.com/content/posts/2024/04/28/augmentations/index.md

 Then by having it all flattened opens the door for making them available to augmentations and expression strings!

+To keep the database small, every morning as the day swaps over for Puzzmo, we wipe all non-persisted deeds.

 ### Augmentations

-The core idea is we have existing systems in place (leaderboard, news, groups etc) and "augmentations" provides hooks into those systems and extends those systems without having to write code.
+The core idea is we have existing systems in place (leaderboard, news, groups etc) and "augmentations" provide hooks into those systems and extends those systems without having to write code.
 Generally speaking, there are two places where this happens:

 - A puzzle being added to the daily
 - When someone completes a puzzle

 #### Puzzle Creation

 Let's start with the puzzle being created.
 We extended the puzzle file format to support JSON front-matter.
-This is a technique used in blogging engines a lot (this post for example has front-matter describing its metadata like my authorship) and it means that we can continue to ensure that the API/App systems continue to not understand/read the puzzle file's content.
-That's a games concern.
+This is a technique used in blogging engines a lot (this post for example has front-matter describing its metadata like my authorship), and it means that we can ensure that the API/App systems continue to not understand/read the puzzle file's contents.

 Here's an example of a puzzle which ran today: